VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 Numbers:

-* The number of active time series per VictoriaMetrics instance is 50 millios.
+* The number of active time series per VictoriaMetrics instance is 50 millions.
 * The total number of time series per VictoriaMetrics instance is 5000 million.
 * Ingestion rate per VictoriaMetrics instance is 1.1 millions data points per second.
 * The total number of datapoints per VictoriaMetrics instance is 8.5 trillion.